 NYSBC course: nextPYP practical (day 2)¶

-This session demonstrates how explicitly optimizing for fast runtime and giving users flexibility in pre-processing steps can aid in achieving high-quality and high-throughput data acquisition in `nextPYP
+This session demonstrates how explicitly optimizing for fast runtime and giving users flexibility in pre-processing steps can aid in achieving high-quality and high-throughput data acquisition in `nextPYP.

 Starting from raw data obtained at the microscope, we’ll build an automatic pipeline that can perform all pre-processing tasks up to and including particle picking.